evaristoc/reversing/_posts/2023-09-27-how-to-change-background-color-when-scrolling.markdown

 # Hello, scrollMagic!

 Adding animation when scrolling is one of the most popular animations you can ever find.
-There are many ways of adding those animations but for quite some time one of the most used tools has been through [scrollMagic](https://scrollmagic.io/).
+There are many ways of adding those animations but for quite some time one of the most used tools has been [scrollMagic](https://scrollmagic.io/).

-Here it is a simple example of the use of scrollMagic by someone who has been learning to use it.
+Here it is an example of the use of **scrollMagic** by someone who has been learning to use it.
 The code used for this post is based on a work by Yasser Aziz and can be found at
 [codepen](https://codepen.io/yasserius/pen/rNmExLN){:target="_blank"}.

-> I advice to open that codepen to see the code
+> I advice to open that pen so you can study the scripts

 <div class="container">
     <section class="slide" id="first">